kalina-kalina/capstone_project/README.md

 ### 3. Executive Summary

-The dataset, what I worked on, includes the informations scraped off of the fragrantica.com website.
+The dataset, what I worked on, includes the informations scraped off the fragrantica.com website.

 Fragrantica.com is a portal for perfume lovers.
-Is has three main fillars - an catalogue, an independent magazine and a community - users who comment, disscuse and assess perfumes.
+Is consists of three main segments - a catalogue of perfumes, an independent magazine on this subject and a community - users who comment, disscuse and assess perfumes.
-Each bottle of fragrance JAK JEST OCENIANA

 I took the dataset from <a href="https://www.kaggle.com/sagikeren88/fragrances-and-perfumes" target="_blank">kaggle.com</a> as a ready-to-use csv file.

 My code is split into separated notebooks to keep is as clear and readable as possible.

-(tu są kolejne pliki i główne punkty)
+My project's steps:

 1. Data cleaning and preparing: <a href="https://github.com/kalina-kalina/perfumes_ratings/blob/master/01%20-%20Data%20cleaning%20and%20preparation.ipynb" target="_blank">notebook</a>

+The biggest issues:
-* the biggest issue - a correct understanding the data and the way it was collected
+* correct understanding the data and the way it was collected
-* doprowadzić do ujednoliconego typu
-* poradzenie sobie z danymi które zakłócały arkusz - mała ilość głosów
-* zdecydowanie które kolumny są istotne
-* zmienna accords - very messy
+* unifying all variables
+* deciding which variables are valuable

 2. Modelling: <a href="https://github.com/kalina-kalina/perfumes_ratings/blob/master/02%20-%20Modelling.ipynb" target="_blank">notebook</a>

-* ujednolicenie skal zmiennych
+The biggest issues:
-* checking a multicolinearity and deciding which of higly correlated variables remove
+* checking a multicolinearity
-* spliting the data to prepare if for moddeling
-* linear regrassion model
+* models understanding

 3. "TO BE CONTINUATED"